Thwar/LoyaltyCardApp/SSO_SETUP_GUIDE.md

 # SSO Integration Setup Guide

-This guide explains how to complete the setup of Google and Facebook SSO for your LoyaltyCardApp.
+This guide explains how to complete the setup of Google and Facebook SSO for your CaseroApp.

 ## 🔧 What's Been Implemented